 - Each member has one vote for each available board position.

-VOTING WILL CLOSE AT 1PM ON SATURDAY MAY 2ND, DURING THE ANNUAL MEETING
+VOTING WILL CLOSE ON SATURDAY MAY 1st, DURING THE ANNUAL MEETING

 Members are encouraged to attend the meeting by phone or computer.
+Zoom link and instructions will be provided upon RSVP.
 Candidates will be in attendance to answer questions from the membership.